amabdallah/WaM-DaM/README.md

 #### The Water Management Data Model (WaM-DaM)

-Water Management Data Model (WaM-DaM) is a persistent information model to organize and synthesize disparate systems water management data.
-The information model aims to help scientists and practitioners like you to organize, search, discover, and interpret their disparate and diverse data to save time plus facilitate modeling.
+Water Management Data Model (WaM-DaM) is a persistent information model (like a standard) to help scientists and practitioners like you to organize all of your water management data (input and output of models) consistently in a single database repository.
+WaM-DaM then can help you search and discover data to build models and interpret it their data correctly

-WaM-DaM supports this collection of nine data types that are used in systems analysis: binary, numeric parameters, seasonal, parameters, file based, rules, time series, and multi-column arrays.
-WaM-DaM uses modular objects of data with their attributes.
-Objects can be replicated as instances with specific data for resources and infrastructure components.
-The components can be connected through a network of nodes and links.
-WaM-DaM supports scenarios that track changes in networks and allows users to compare them and identify differences among scenarios.

 Think of WaM-DaM as a repository of water management data (purple cylinder) and a translator between numerous data sources on the left and different models on the right (see flowchart).
 WaM-DaM translates two aspects of the data: the syntax and semantics.
 WaM-DaM will speed the time to find, organize, and synthesize data from different sources and prepare data for modeling.
 Along the way, you'll learn more about your data and the water system the data describes.